maymory53/midterm--spring-2018-web-design-1-at-queens-college/README.md

 ## 4. Presentation

 With your wires and designs in place, compile your presentation as a PDF file called `presentation.pdf` or a Keynote file called `presentation.key` that showcases your wires and designs for desktop, tablet, and mobile.
+Make certain to show one grid for desktop, tablet, and mobile renderings.

+**Important note**: Ensure that, as you render individual pages, each page is as small in size as possible, because your final presentation file *must* be no larger than 5MB in size.

-Also, show one grid for desktop, tablet, and mobile renderings. **See the Submission section below for instructions on how to include your project in this repo for submission.**
+See the **Submission** section below for instructions on how to include your project in this repo for submission.

 ## Due Date